 The budget information we know for Leontief State University is:

 For each of the expenditure categories, create a new Event.
-For each Event, choose Industry Output, then select the appropriate sector as the specification.
+For each Event, choose Industry Output, then select the appropriate Industry as the specification.
 Finally, enter the value of expenditures in that category.

 We recommend that you save your work after each new section of data is entered.

-Unfortunately, there is no IMPLAN sector for public colleges and universities.
-The sectors in the IMPLAN sectoring scheme are limited to Private Sectors, Government Enterprises, or unique Government Institution “Sectors” that do not include spending patterns.
-Don’t fall into the trap of Sector 473 - Junior colleges, colleges, universities, and professional schools.
+Unfortunately, there is no IMPLAN Industry for public colleges and universities.
+IMPLAN Industries are limited to Private Industries, Government Enterprises, or unique Government Institution “Industries” that do not include spending patterns.
+Don’t fall into the trap of Industry 481 - Junior colleges, colleges, universities, and professional schools.

 - You can choose to model the effect of Commodity purchases rather than Industry purchases